Mbungai-Francesco/atlas-project/backend/README.md

-## Atlas backend Project
+## Atlas Backend Project

-## Intructions for local hosting of the backend
+### Instructions for Local Hosting of the Backend

-To run the development environment run the script `npm run dev`\n To make the project ready to deploy in the distribution folder run `npm build`\n To run the ready-to-deploy folder run `npm start`\n
+To run the development environment, run the script `npm run dev`.

+To prepare the project for deployment, run the script `npm build`.

+To run the production-ready build, execute the script `npm start`.